rossbgrafana/install-grafana-agent-macOS/install-agent-steps.md

 This lab is designed to walk the user through the process of setting up the Grafana Agent on a macOS system, adding the macOS integration into a free Grafana Cloud account, and then configuring and testing the sending of metrics from the system to Grafana Cloud.

-##When you finish this lab, you'll have:##
+When this lab has been completed, you'll have:
  - Installed the Grafana Agent in static mode
  - Configured the Grafana Agent via the config.yml file
  - Setup the macOS integration on your Grafana Cloud stack
- - Made Configuration Selections
+ - Made integration configuration selections
  - Tested the connection between the system and Grafana Cloud
- - Know how to view the pre-configured dashboards, alerts, and recording rules
+ - Seen how to view the pre-configured dashboards, alerts, and recording rules

 # Lab Steps